-We have updated the Market Models summary as follows:
+We have updated the S&P 500 Market Models summary as follows:

-- Extended regressions/rolled projections by one month based on data available through April 2013.
+- Extended Market Models regressions/rolled projections by one month based on data available through November 2013.

-- Updated backtest charts and the market valuation metrics map based on data available through April 2013.
+- Updated Market Models backtest charts and the market valuation metrics map based on data available through November 2013.

 We have updated the the monthly asset class momentum winners and associated performance data at Momentum Strategy.

-Does the seasonal change marked by the Easter holiday, with the U.S. stock market closed on the preceding Good Friday, tend to produce anomalous returns?
-To investigate, we analyze the historical behavior of the S&P 500 Index before and after the holiday.
-Using daily closing levels of the S&P 500 index for 1950-2012 (63 events), we find that: More…
+Does the Thanksgiving holiday, a time of families celebrating plenty, give U.S. stock investors a sense of optimism that translates into stock returns?
+To investigate, we analyze the historical behavior of the S&P 500 Index during the three trading days before and the three trading days after the holiday.
+Using daily closing levels of the S&P 500 Index for 1950-2012 (63 events), we find that: More…

 Materials Select Sector SPDR (XLB)